 Computer Science vs. Electrical and Computer Engineering

-Written by John Board, an associate professor at Duke University with a joint appointment in the Electrical and Computer Engineering and Computer Science departments
+Written by John A. Board, PhD, an associate professor with appointments in both Electrical and Computer Engineering and Computer Science at Duke University.